pgnikolov/student-management-system/README.md

 2. Delete Student: Remove a student record.
 3. Search Student: Search for a student record by name.
 4. List All Students: List all student records.
-5. List term 1 final grades for choosen group and subject
+5. List term 1 final grades for choosen group and subject.
-6. List term 2 final grades for choosen group and subject
+6. List term 2 final grades for choosen group and subject.
-7. List yearly grades for choosen group and subject
+7. List yearly grades for choosen group and subject.
+8. Distribution of Subject Yearly Grades by Groups.
-8. Exit: Exit the program.
+9. Exit: Exit the program.

 ##### Add Student 👨‍🎓
 Adds a new student record to the DataFrame.